chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ```

 ### :point_right: Creating Generic Methods
-Until now, every eg we've seen uses class parameter type—the type declared with the class name.
-For eg, the UseTwo declaration, uses the T and X placeholders throughout the code. **But it's possible to define a parameterized type at a more granular level—a method.**
+Until now, every eg we've seen uses class parameter type (i.e. the type declared with the class name).
+**But it's possible to define a parameterized type at a more granular level—a method, for a non generic class.**

 **Imagine you want to create a method that takes an instance of any type, instantiates an ArrayList of that type, and adds the instance to the ArrayList.
 The class itself doesn't need to be generic; basically, we just want a utility method that we can pass a type to and that can use that type to construct a type-safe collection.**

-For example:
 ```java
 import java.util.*;
 public class CreateAnArrayList {